Decentralized Multi-Agents by Imitation of a Centralized Controller: Methods

+For a graphic overview, we give a diagram in Figure \ref{fig:cesma_with_comm} for the backpropagation of the communication loss and the action loss, and provide pseudocode in Algorithm~\ref{alg:supervising_multiagents_comm} in Appendix~\ref{sec:pseudocodeCESMAwithout}.
+In some sense, our method can be viewed as a hybrid of experience replay and supervised learning.

-In this way, we have alleviated a bit the issue of communication being a sparse reward, which is because even when an agent communicates to another agent, the receiving agent is still learning, so it is unclear if the broadcasting agent was correct, or the receiving agent was correct; we have a double ambiguity.
-With an expert supervisor, the correct action by the acting agent is clear.
+In this way, we have alleviated a bit the issue of sparse rewards for communication \citep[][Section 4]{learntocommunicate}.
+Indeed, communication actions suffer from sparse rewards as a reward is only bestowed on the broadcasting agent when all the following align: it sends the right message, the receiving agent understands the message, and then acts accordingly.
+In our method with an expert supervisor, the correct action by the acting agent is clear.